DNNCommunity/DNNDocs/content/tutorials/server/setup/set-up-iis/index.md

 4. If you do not use **NETWORK SERVICE** as the user account to run your website, verify that **IIS AppPool\\AppPoolName** has **Full** or **Modify** permissions for the DNN installation folder.

     The account **IIS AppPool\\AppPoolName** is automatically created by IIS.

+    > [!Note]
+    > For security best practices, you should use either an App Pool Identity or an individual machine/AD account (often used by Control Panels) - not a Network Service.
+    > An **App Pool** represents a way to separate web applications from one another and prevents them from harming each other or their environments.
+Thus, you should generally only assign one worker process to one App Pool.

     See [Set Up DNN Folder and the User Account](xref:set-up-dnn-folder).